Meyer Lansky: Flamingo Hotel, 1946–1947

-Lansky attended a secret meeting in Havana in 1946 to discuss Siegel's management of the Flamingo Hotel, which was running far behind schedule and costing Siegel's Mafia investors a great deal of money.
-While the other bosses wanted to kill Siegel, Lansky begged them to give his friend a second chance.
+In 1946, Lansky attended a secret meeting in Havana to discuss Siegel's management of the Flamingo Hotel, which was running far behind schedule and costing Siegel's Mafia investors a great deal of money.
+The other bosses wanted to kill Siegel, but Lansky begged them to give his friend a second chance.

 Despite this reprieve, Siegel continued to lose money on the Flamingo.
 A second meeting was then called.
-By the time this meeting occurred, the casino had turned a small profit.
-Lansky, with Luciano's support, convinced the other investors to give Siegel more time.
+By the time the meeting occurred, the casino had turned a small profit.
+With Luciano's support, Lansky convinced the other investors to give Siegel more time.
 When the hotel started losing money again, the other investors decided that Siegel was finished.
-It is widely believed that Lansky himself was compelled to give the final okay on eliminating Siegel due to his long relationship with him and his stature in the organization.
+It is widely believed that Lansky was compelled to give the final okay on eliminating Siegel due to his long relationship with him and his stature in the organization.

 On June 20, 1947, Siegel was shot and killed in Beverly Hills, California.
-Twenty minutes after the Siegel hit, Lansky's associates, including Gus Greenbaum and Moe Sedway, walked into the Flamingo and took control of the hotel.
+Twenty minutes later, Lansky's associates, including Gus Greenbaum and Moe Sedway, walked into the Flamingo and took control of it.
 According to the FBI, Lansky retained a substantial financial interest in the Flamingo for the next 20 years.
 Lansky said in several interviews later in his life that if it had been up to him, "Ben Siegel would be alive today".

 Siegel's death marked a power transfer in Vegas from New York's Five Families to the Chicago Outfit.
 Although his role was considerably more restrained than in previous years, Lansky is believed to have both advised and aided Chicago boss Tony Accardo in initially establishing his hold.

-Cuba
+Cuba, 1946–1959

-After World War II, as a reward for his wartime service, Luciano's pandering sentence was commuted to time served.
-Luciano's release was conditioned on his agreeing not to contest the revocation of his American citizenship and accept deportation to his native Italy.
-Upon arriving in Italy, Luciano settled in Sicily.
+After World War II, as a reward for his wartime service, Luciano's sentence was commuted to time served.
+His release was conditioned on his agreeing not to contest the revocation of his American citizenship and accept deportation to his native Italy.
+After arriving in Italy, Luciano settled in Sicily.
 He secretly moved to Cuba, where he worked to resume control over Mafia operations.
-Luciano also ran a number of casinos in Cuba with the sanction of Cuban dictator, Fulgencio Batista.
-Upon discovering Luciano's presence in Cuba and resumption of criminal activity, the U.S. government pressured the Batista regime into deporting Luciano to Italy.
+Luciano also ran a number of casinos in Cuba with the sanction of Cuban dictator Fulgencio Batista.
+Upon discovering Luciano's presence in Cuba and resumption of criminal activity, the U.S. government pressured Batista into deporting Luciano to Italy.